OpenNaja/cobra-tools/docs/Guides/Plugin/Animations.md

 Export does not read the keyframes directly, but samples the visual transforms across an action's frame range.
 Constraints are automatically baked.
 Bones that don't move during an action are automatically discarded.

 !!! construction "Limitations"
-    Export only produces uncompressed animations, which occupy a lot of disk space and RAM in-game.
+    Export only produces uncompressed animations, which occupy a lot of disk space and RAM bandwidth in-game.
+The game uses compressed animations for almost everything.

+### Scaling

+A command line script is provided to scale compressed animations and ms2 models by a given factor.

 ## Banis